Skip to main content

 Relations

-By defining these three object types, we're building a system that will allow us to create fine-grained authorization rules for stores, items, and users that can help us answer questions like:
+By defining the object types above, we've started building an authorization model for our application that will allow us to create fine-grained access control rules for stores, items, and users, helping us answer questions like:

-In our app, stores can have owners, editors, and viewers. owners and editors have more privileged access (ex. being able to modify details about a store) than viewers (who have read-only access).
+All relations are direct relations by default.
+This means they must be explicitly granted via a warrant.
+In our example application, a store can have owners, editors, and viewers. owners and editors have more privileged access (like being able to modify details about a store) than viewers (who have read-only access).

-Items have the same three relations as stores plus a fourth relation called parent.
-A store can be the parent of an item, meaning that the item belongs to that store.
-We'll use this relation to implement inherited privileges later.
+An item can have the same three relations as a store plus a fourth relation called parent.
+This is because a store can be the parent of an item, meaning that the item belongs to that store.
+We'll use this relation later to implement inherited relations on items.

-Lastly, our user object type is relatively simple and has one parent relation to enable user hierarchies (similar to items).
+Lastly, our user object type is relatively simple and has one manager relation.
+This is because a user can be the manager of another user.
+We'll use this relation later to enable inherited relations based on user hierarchies.

 Let's add these relations to our object types: